February 8, 2019

 Two other important areas of focus for fleet driver protection are Driver Distraction Warning and Fatigue Detection Systems.
 These systems monitor driver posture and detect hand gestures and yawns.
 They detect erratic speed variation and inter-lane driving, issue a warning to the fleet driver and initiate other appropriate action.

-As per Azuga’s study released in 2018, accident risk rises by 9.1 percent for every mile driven during high risk hours between midnight and 3 AM.
+As per Azuga's accident risk model released in 2018, accident risk rises by 9.1 percent for every mile driven during high risk hours between midnight and 3 AM.
 The proprietary risk model leverages the analysis of real accident data from over 6,000 vehicles.
 Additionally, accident risk increases by 8.3% when a fleet driver is fatigued and behind the wheel for more than six hours.

 Detection systems trigger a variety of alarms.
 Voice instruction, buzzers and visual alerts are all used in safety training.
 This real-time intervention is valuable as a timely warning.
 It is gaining acceptance as a feature of an updated suite of telematics solutions.